Image Track Module 04 10-12 min ▶ Narrated ⌘ Playground

 Predicting Masked Audio Voids

-Just like NLP BERT mathematically blacks out words, Wav2Vec 2.0 ingests millions of hours of unlabelled radio and aggressively blanks out the vocal track.
-It utilizes deep attention arrays to predict exactly what the 'missing sound' frequency must be based securely on the environmental audio padding it.
+Just like BERT masks out words, Wav2Vec 2.0 ingests roughly 53,000 hours of unlabelled speech (the Libri-Light corpus) and masks spans of the audio.
+It uses attention to predict what the missing sound must be from the audio surrounding it.

 Extreme Efficiency